 Department of Music

 Students from all disciplines may participate in the pleasures of musical study and performance to acquire a deeper understanding of the many ways music (and related arts) reflects values of various cultures, influences lives, and enriches human existence.
 The Music Department of the College offers courses of study leading to the B.A. degree with a concentration in music and a minor in music (click here to access a PDF version of the music degree requirements).
 A wide variety of non-technical courses address non-concentrators who wish to study music on an introductory, interdisciplinary, or aesthetic basis.
-Degree programs, course offerings, and performance opportunities in music are diverse and invite choice and flexibility (click here to view a PDF of department course offerings).
+Degree programs, course offerings, and performance opportunities in music are diverse and invite choice and flexibility (click here to view a PDF of department course offerings; a list of current Music Department clusters is available here).
 Courses offered at the Eastman School of Music, normally open to any student presenting the proper prerequisites, augment the range and depth of musical experiences and courses available to students in The College.

 Any undergraduate student may qualify to take applied music lessons at the Eastman School through a successful audition.
 The student must sign up for an audition during the summer or over winter break by filling out the web form available here.
 The auditions take place at the Eastman School during the first week of each semester.